luisDVA/unheadr/README.md

 # unheadr <img src="man/figures/logosmall.png" align="right" />

-The goal of unheadr is to help wrangle data (often other people’s) when it has embedded subheaders, or when values are wrapped across several rows.
+The goal of unheadr is to help wrangle data when it has embedded subheaders, or when values are wrapped across several rows.

 ## Installation